junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 12. In some countries, low-cost baby food preparations are available, made from different combinations of soybean, cotton seed, skim milk, or dried fish.
 Some taste better than others, but most are well balanced foods.
 When mixed with gruel, cooked cereal, or other baby food, they add to its nutrition content at low cost.

-# WHERE TO GET VITAMINS: IN PILLS, INJECTIONS, SYRUPS—OR IN FOODS?
+# WHERE TO GET VITAMINS: IN PILLS, INJECTIONS, SYRUPS, OR IN FOODS?

 Anyone who eats a good mixture of foods, including vegetables and fruits, gets all the vitamins he needs.
 It is always better to eat well than to buy vitamin pills, injections, syrups, or tonics.